 A detail guide on how to create or edit an analysis can be found here.

 On the Project Configuration perspective, you can see a list of all projects configured in Teamscale.

 New project button at the top.
 You will be taken to the

 Here, you can enter the name of your project and select the analysis profile.

 Next, you can add any number of source code repositories and issue trackers.
 To do so, select the correct repository or issue tracker type from the corresponding drop-down.
 A new section will appear where you can configure all options needed to connect to the repository or issue tracker, e.g. credentials, starting revision, files to exclude, etc.:

 The options are explained in more detail here.

 Most connectors require you to specify an account that holds shared credentials (user name, password).
-While any user with sufficient rights to create new projects may also create new accounts, only the system administrator may edit or delete existing external credentials in the Admin perspective.
+While any user with sufficient rights to create new projects may also create new accounts, only the system administrator may edit or delete existing external accounts in the Admin perspective.